quintenroets/downloader/README.md

 * Destination location
 * Number of retries
 * Headers, session or cookies for download request
+* Whether to overwrite the download if the newly downloaded file has the same size

 Script to visualize the current pandemic situation in Belgium.